Skip to main content

 </VeltSidebarButton>

-Set the `total media length` on the `Velt Comment Player Timeline`
+Step 2: Set the total media length on the Velt Comment Player Timeline

 You can pass an integer to total media length using props to represent the total number of frames or seconds in the video: